Tanya Khovanova's Toy Reviews:

 Fun Math

-In the same spirit as my Fun Math book reviews page, I have collected, over the years, numerous toys that are both fun and educational --- not the boring, intentionally "educational" junk, but real toys and games that develop the mind.
+In the same spirit as my Fun Math book reviews page, I have collected numerous toys over the years that are both fun and educational — not boring, intentionally "educational" junk, but toys and games that truly develop the mind.

 Attention.
 If you do not get pictured links to Amazon.com, your browser blocks them.
-You can temporary allow ads or you can use text links.
+You can temporarily allow ads or you can use text links.

-I also love ballroom dancing and have a page with reviews of dance movies.
+I also love ballroom dancing and have a page of reviews of dance movies and dance exercise DVDs.

 Ages 8 - 10